 Furthermore, Herriman’s comic strip panels were no longer rectangular and of identical size.
 Already around 1916 his panels were wide, could take over half a page and presented more of everything: action, background, landscape and detail.
 As he was also a fan of the American desert, Monument Valley and Navajo art, he designed numerous panels in the shape of Navajo patterns.

-Alexander Braun’s 100-pages text gives many more details and goes deeply into more information on drawing, marketing, Krazy Kat in the movies and other parts of the too short life of Herriman.
+Alexander Braun’s 100-page text gives many more details and goes deeply into more information on drawing, marketing, Krazy Kat in the movies and other parts of the too short life of Herriman.

 A well-documented and carefully done edition on one of the most important innovators and visionary comic strip artists of the very early 20th century.